-- Manufacturers of washing machines, washer-dryers, dishwashers, fridges and televisions are now legally required to provide consumers with spare parts for ‘simple and safe’ repairs, such as fitting a new drain filter or replacing a tray in a fridge freezer.
-It also requires manufacturers to make parts for trickier repairs (such as the heating element on a washing machine) available to professional repair shops.
+Manufacturers of washing machines, washer-dryers, dishwashers, fridges and televisions are now legally required to provide consumers with spare parts for ‘simple and safe’ repairs, such as fitting a new drain filter or replacing a tray in a fridge freezer.
+It also requires manufacturers to make parts for trickier repairs (such as the heating element on a washing machine) available to professional repairers.

 This should go some way towards reducing the 300,000 tonnes of electrical waste that is thrown out by UK households and businesses each year.

 Just like your dodgy appliances, there are key parts missing.

 There is no cap on how much manufacturers can charge for spare parts and VAT hasn’t been removed to reduce the cost of professional repairs, so the new law doesn’t make repair more financially attractive to consumers.
 It also allows the practice of ‘bundling’ multiple components together so that you have to pay for the whole bundle, even if you only want one small part of it.